Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/Angular Web Developer Certificate Assessment Solutions/README.md

 <details> <summary><b>🔍 View Answer</b></summary>
 ✅ Answer:

-(a) CLI comes with code generator that helps to generate skeletons of directives, services & component classes (b) CLI comes with webpack pre configured for hassle free configuration (c) CLI tool is generally much easier for an expert over a beginner (selected as the third, though it's subjective but acceptable in multiple-choice context)
+(a) CLI comes with code generator that helps to generate skeletons of directives, services & component classes<br>
+(b) CLI comes with webpack pre configured for hassle free configuration<br>
+(c) CLI tool is generally much easier for an expert over a beginner (selected as the third, though it's subjective but acceptable in multiple-choice context)

 </details>